CrossTheRoadElec/Phoenix5-Documentation/source/ch20_FAQ.rst

 The COMP LED must illuminate green.
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 If the COMP LED is off then the PCM is not activating the compressor output.
-The Self-test Snapshot Snapshot is the best method for determining why.
+The Self-test Snapshot is the best method for determining why.
 If the PCM is not present in the Phoenix Tuner recheck section the first 2 steps of this process.
 If the PCM is present and not enabled, recheck the robot program.
 If the Compressor is not “close-looped on sensor”, then the robot application must be using programming API to disable it.
 If pressure is erroneously reading “full”, recheck the previous step.

 Compressor must be wired and functional.